Towards Monoidal Categorifications of Twisted Products of Flag Varieties: Introduction

-The author is deeply grateful to Masaki Kashiwara for proposing the theme of this work and for his constant guidance and encouragement throughout the project.
-Many of the ideas in this paper grew out of discussions with him.
-The author also thanks Ryo Fujita for several helpful and inspiring conversations related to the results of this paper.
+\textbf{Acknowledgements.} The author is deeply grateful to Masaki Kashiwara for proposing the theme of this work and for his constant guidance and encouragement throughout the project.
+The author also thanks Ryo Fujita for many helpful and inspiring discussions related to the results of this paper.
+The author is further grateful to him for the invitation to RIMS, which provided an excellent and stimulating environment for research.
+The author thanks Huanchen Bao for helpful discussions on twisted products of flag varieties.